 How do I know which technology I will be using?

 The ELI section of the Schedule of Classes describes the type of technology used in each course.
-Specific course information can be obtained from the Course Syllabus which can be downloaded from the ELI Distance Learning Website.
+Specific course information can be obtained from the Course Syllabus which can be downloaded from the ELI Online Learning Website.
 If you are using dial-up, you may have trouble accessing some course materials and may need to use a public or work computer for some of your course work.

 I have a computer.
 What else will I need?

 If you are taking an online course, prior experience using an Internet connection and a browser is required.
-All distance learning courses require regular Internet access.
+All online learning courses require regular Internet access.
 Because most communication between faculty and students occurs by email, we recommend the following:

-Can I use any kind of browsers?
+Can I use any kind of browser?

 What if my course isn't listed in Blackboard?